3hhh/klickly/README.md

 # klickly

-A command-line metronome using [lilypond](https://lilypond.org/) snippets to support arbitrary musical patterns.
+A command-line metronome using [lilypond](https://lilypond.org/) snippets to support arbitrary rhythmic patterns.

 ## Features

 - loops [lilypond](https://lilypond.org/) snippets infinitely at the tempo given on the command-line
-- arbitrary musical patterns can be used as loops
+- arbitrary rhythmic patterns can be used as loops
 - option to dynamically increase the tempo
 - highly configurable
 - common metronome patterns included